pycr/pythongrid/README.md

     flask run

-It should show you a beautiful datagrid with data come from the table `orders`.
+It should give you a beautiful datagrid with data come from the table `orders`.

 The pythonGrid supports